dotnet/dotnet-docker/README.runtime-deps.md

+The images from this repository are for the next release of [.NET Core](https://github.com/dotnet/core).

+See [dotnet/dotnet-docker](https://hub.docker.com/r/microsoft/dotnet/) for images with official releases of [.NET Core](https://github.com/dotnet/core).

 # Featured Tags

 * `3.0` (Current)
-  * `docker pull mcr.microsoft.com/dotnet/core/runtime-deps:3.0`
+  * `docker pull mcr.microsoft.com/dotnet/core-nightly/runtime-deps:3.0`
 * `2.1` (LTS)
-  * `docker pull mcr.microsoft.com/dotnet/core/runtime-deps:2.1`
+  * `docker pull mcr.microsoft.com/dotnet/core-nightly/runtime-deps:2.1`

 # About This Image